Kelsea Ballerini Drops Jaws In Animal Print Bathing Suit, Cowboy Hat & Boots

 “Ummmm hottie,” a fourth person commented.

 As previously reported by The Inquisitr, Kelsea doesn’t appear to be shy about showing some skin in her online snaps.
 She recently delighted her followers when she opted for a pair of teeny Daisy Dukes and a knotted top while posing at the drive in theater.
+That post has raked in more than 107,000 likes and over 570 comments to date.